-- treatment for allergies that make your eyes watery
+- treating allergies that make your eyes watery

 - antibiotics if you have an eye infection

-- a warm, wet towel placed on your eye several times a day, which can help with blocked tear ducts
+- a warm, wet towel placed on your eyes several times a day, which can help with blocked tear ducts

-- a procedure to clear blocked tear ducts
+- a surgical procedure to clear blocked tear ducts

 - surgery to repair or create a new tear drainage system (dacryocystorhinostomy)